postmanlabs/labs-docs/src/pages/docs/administration/sso/microsoft-adfs.md

 After the setup, you must submit your Identity Provider's details to Postman.

+To submit your Identity Provider's details, do the following:

 1. Download the `FederationMetadata.xml` file.
 You can often find this file at: `https://<Federation Service name>/FederationMetadata/2007-06/FederationMetadata.xml`
 1. Collect the Identity Provider Single Sign-On URL, Identity Provider Issuer, and X.509 Certificate from the metadata file and enter these values in the [Team](https://app.getpostman.com/dashboard/teams) page under **Identity Provider Details**.

 ### Step 6: Enable the RelayState parameter on your AD FS servers

 Next, you must enable the RelayState parameter on your AD FS servers.

+To enable the RelayState parameter on your AD FS servers, do the following:

 * For AD FS 2.0, open the following file in a text editor: